erroronline1/qualitymanagement/assistant/core/readme.md

 `svgClassList()` polyfill for adding/removing classes to svg classList

+`core.function.stdout(where, what)` serves as a wrapper for output to innerHTML, but can be used for debugging easily by setting/adding 'console' to *where*

 `core.function.popup(text)` shows or updates a modal box if text is provided, hides it if function called with null value

 `core.function.toggelHeight(toggleel)` toggles the class list of given element to expand or shrink it